thunderdust/Solaris/catalog.md

 3. When GM wants to check the sales performances of the sales representatives:

-    1) Look up for sales representative A's record page from the sales amount records book;
+    1) Look up for sales representative A's record page from the sales records;
-    2) (With the help of accountant) Add up his sales amount record by record;
+    2) (With the help of accountant) Add up his sales amount;
     3) Record down A's sales summary;
     4) Repeat step 1-3 for any sales representatives that GM wants to check, say B, C, D, E, F, ... etc.
+    5) Compare and evaluate the performances of sales representatives

 Describe what user expects.

-1. Effortlessly add / remove employee accounts
+1. *Add / remove employee accounts easily*

-    Create or remove accounts of employees can be troublesome.
-As described above, to create an account is a tedious and repetitive work.
+   Creating an account is a tedious and repetitive work.
 The workflow to accomplish this task is very similar from time to time except for the differences in personal information.
-As for deletion of accounts, manager has to look up for the related records in multiple linked record tables ( When delete an account from employee list, his sales record table needs to be deactivated as well ).
+For account deletion, manager has to look up for the related records in multiple linked record tables ( When delete an account from employee list, his sales record table needs to be deactivated as well ).
 Therefore user wants to simplify these two tasks and make them less tedious.

-2. Reliable and secured management of employee information
+2. *Reliable and secured management of employee information*

     The management of employee information can be challenging in terms of information security.
-How to keep all the sensitive information without leaking it to outside of company is a serious challenging for the manager.
+How to keep all the sensitive information without leaking it to outside of company is a serious problem for the manager.
 Traditional way of keeping everything on paper is not secured enough: the information can be damaged or leaked out easily.
-User expects a more reliable, secured method to manage the employee information.
+Hence managers expect a more reliable, secured method to manage the employee information.

-3. Convenient and up-to-date way to check sales performances
+3. *Effectively evaluate the most updated sales performances*

     By the traditional way supervising sales performances is inefficient.
-Every time when the manager wants to check some sales representative's performance, he has to look up for this person's sales records from a large number of rows, and then asks the accountant to add up all sales amount of this person before he can actually sees the sales performance.
-This is slow, inefficient and very inconvenient.
-The worse part is that the calculated sales result of this person is not real-time, meaning the result does not include deals of this person submitted after the start of the calculation (This could happen because the time spend from start looking up for the sales person's records to finally obtain the sales amount can be very long).
-Hence the manager would be very glad to have a faster mechanism to check the up-to-date sales performances.
+Every time when the manager wants to check some sales representative's performance, he (or the accountant) has to look up for this person's sales records from a large number of rows, and then asks the accountant to add up all sales amount of this person before he can actually sees the sales performance for a single person.
+The worse part is that the calculated sales result of this person is not real-time, meaning the result does not include changes happen after start of the calculation (time spend can be very long due to slow computation).
+Hence the manager would be very glad to have a faster, more effective, and more updated sales performances evaluation.

 Your proposal to solve the object